Pleasure House Point Natural Area

 Recreation & Water Trails

 Non-motorized watercraft are permitted in the waterways of Pleasure House Point.
 Kayaks/canoes can be launched from the beach or from the Lynnhaven Boat Ramp & Beach Facility; please do not launch from raised berms.
-Motorized boats are not permitted.
+Motorized boats are not permitted in any of the canals on the property, but are allowed in the larger surrounding creeks.

 Pleasure House Point Natural Area is part of several water trails, including: